You're Not Out of Shape. You're Under-Slept.

 No.

-The men I see who finally start seeing results are not the men who added a second workout.
-They are the men who fixed sleep first and then their existing workouts started working.
+The men who finally get results are not the men who added a second workout.
+They are the men who fixed sleep first and then watched their existing workouts start working.

 If your metabolic age is older than your real age, sleep is the most likely first cause.
 You can run the calculator here to see the gap, then we can talk about the fix.